 These are the most amazing breadcrumbs you might ever make.
 And so easy too.
 They boast a heavier flavor than the Gremolata version of my breadcrumbs, but can be used similarly but paired with dishes that stands up well to butter.
 A great example is how I used them over this Broccoli Rabe dish.

-- When browning the butter, be sure NOT to use a dark-colored skillet, as you won’t be able to accurately judge the color of the butter as it browns.
+When browning the butter, don’t use a dark-colored skillet, as you won’t be able to accurately judge the color of the butter as it browns.

 - Hunk of day-old bread, cut into large 1 inch cubes (about 4 cups bread cubes)

 - 3 ounces (6 tablespoons) unsalted butter for whole wheat bread; 2 ounces (4 tablespoons) unsalted butter for white bread

 Place the bread cubes into the bowl of a food processor fitted with a blade.
 Whirl it like crazy until you’ve reached the size breadcrumb you prefer.

 Spread the breadcrumbs on a baking sheet for a toaster oven (or large oven if you don’t have one).
 Toast up until just crisp, and set aside.
 Using the toaster oven, I literally selected “Toast” and toasted for 10 minutes, stirring the crumbs at regular intervals.

 Melt the butter in a medium skillet over medium high heat.
 As soon as the butter melts and begins to foam, reduce the heat to medium-low and allow to foam.
 Once the foam dissipates, the butter will begin to brown.
 When the butter is a deep nut brown, add the toasted breadcrumbs and coat them well; lightly salt or add herbs or spices, if desired, and sauté for one minute.